What Is Cloud Security?

 - Train the necessary employees to support your security system: Employees are often a security blind spot.
 Even though they may have the best intentions, a small error can be disastrous for your cloud security setup.
 Training them on what to do, what not to do, how to manage their access keys, and things to look out for can eliminate potentially costly security breaches.

 Cloud security can make your cloud-based system as safe as a personal computer or device in your pocket—or even safer.
-With adaptive cloud security in place, you can provide the visibility your IT team needs, along with the control and security to keep your data and systems safe.
+With a dynamic cloud security strategy in place, you can provide the visibility your IT team needs, along with the control and protection to keep your data and systems safe.

 Cloud Data Protection—Top 4 Use Cases